 The president’s post-9/11 rhetoric provided the basic binaries in terms of which the “war on terror” was launched and then morphed into the war in Iraq.
 Its short-term effectiveness conferred enormous power upon the president, which he was able to use not just to persuade, but also to intimidate.
 Periodic reminders of 9/11 have served as well to trump concerns about usurpations of power by the Bush administration and to override criticisms even by appointed commissions and counterterrorism experts.

 In the weeks and months following 9/11, Americans were particularly vulnerable to projections of future threats from Middle East pariahs, however ill-founded the claims.
 From the outset consideration of invading Iraq occasioned more debate than usual.
-This debate, said George Packer, was because it was a war of choice, without any visible evidence of an imminent threat to America or the United Kingdom from Iraq.
+This debate, said George Packer was because it was a war of choice, without any visible evidence of an imminent threat to America or the United Kingdom from Iraq.

 In addition to the war of words, there were verbal battles over words about words—disputes over whose words were “mere rhetoric” and whose were credible, over who said what when and with what ulterior motives, over what should have been said but wasn’t, and over meanings of politically sensitive words like democracy, patriotism, terrorism, and torture.
 Along with the words and words about words were the stark and unforgettable television images of violence, themselves powerful influences but also fought over rhetorically as evidence for this or that claim about the war.